Quarterly Lectures | Quartalsvorlesungen

 Programme 2023

-Organised by Oxana Shaya (Aachen), Niels Linnemann (Geneva), Anastasja Petrović (Cologne), Kian Salimkhani (Cologne), Maren Bräutigam (Cologne), Annica Vieser (Geneva), and Karla Weingarten (Munich).
+Organised by Anastasja Petrović (Cologne), Oxana Shaya (Aachen), Niels Linnemann (Geneva), Karla Weingarten (Munich), Kian Salimkhani (Cologne), Maren Bräutigam (Cologne), and Annica Vieser (Geneva).

 8th Quarterly Lecture